Judge, arbitrator, mediator

-In 2011-2012, she conducted an investigation on the application of the UN Protection against Retaliation Policy by the UN Ethics Office.
+In 2011-2012, she investigated on the application of the UN Protection against Retaliation Policy by the UN Ethics Office.

 In 2007, Louise Otis was appointed by the United Nations (UN) Secretary-General Kofi Annan, to a 5-member panel of independent international experts, in charge of redesigning the United Nations system of administration of justice.
 In 2008, the recommendations of the experts were approved by Secretary-General Ban Ki-moon and by the General Assembly of the United Nations.

-She has created and facilitated intensive training courses in different countries.
+She has created and facilitated intensive training courses in numerous countries.
 These courses focus on developing skills in dispute resolution, mediation, communication, especially how to overcome impasses in difficult and complex conflicts.

-Louise Otis has spoken on Dispute Resolution Mechanisms at: the Council of Europe, the Harvard University Weatherhead Center for International Affairs, the International Academy of Mediators, the American Bar Association, Section of Dispute Resolution, the Masters’ Forum of Mediators at Pepperdine University, the Australian Centre for Peace and Conflict Studies, the European Conference of Judges, the Brazilian Judicial institutions and various other national courts and tribunals.
+Louise Otis has spoken on Dispute Resolution Mechanisms at: the Council of Europe, The European Public Law Organizations (EPLO, the Harvard University Weatherhead Center for International Affairs, the International Academy of Mediators, the American Bar Association, Section of Dispute Resolution, The China Supreme Court, The African Development Bank Group (ADB), the Masters’ Forum of Mediators at Pepperdine University, the Barreau de Paris, the Australian Centre for Peace and Conflict Studies, the European Conference of Judges, the Brazilian Judicial institutions and various national courts, tribunals and universities.